zhandao/i_am_i_can/README.md

     - instance methods, like: `user.has_role :admin`
 3. Definition
     - the role or permission you want to assign **MUST** be defined before
-    - option :auto_define_before (before assignment) you may need in some cases
+    - option :auto_definition (before assignment) you may need in some cases
     - class methods, like: `UserRoleGroup.have_permission :fly`

 **Definition => Assignment => Querying**